 Submit Your List

-Once you have finalized your list go here to enter the bird species you saw and submit.
+Once you have finalized your list go here to enter what you observed.
+You can just enter the number of birds you saw or fill out the checklist.
 The form you will fill out has bird species listed in taxonomic order, just like the FOS list.